Siddhkrsingh/Footwear/footcap-master/README.md

-download at open it in vs code
+download and open it in vs code